Where to Go in 2021. It might be more appropriate to ask Should I Go in 2021?

 The Bussa Emancipation Statue is unmissable.
 Located in the middle of a busy roundabout, it depicts a man in tattered shorts, his hands outstretched, broken chains hanging from the shackles on his wrists, and his eyes looking up at the blue Caribbean sky.
 Barbadian sculptor Karl Broodhagen created the piece in 1985 to commemorate the abolition of slavery in Barbados in 1834.
 When I first saw it from the window of a taxi in 2016, I was taken aback by its unflinching depiction of the brutal enslavement of a people.
 But it wasn’t melancholy—it was prideful.
 I wondered if Bajans, as Barbadians are also known, thought about that history as they zoomed by in their cars.

 A locale shows its ethos in the details.
 During that trip, I saw how Barbadian culture has been shaped by enslaved Africans and their descendants.
 I felt it in the sway of exuberant soca music spilling out of cars and shops, at bars where locals and tourists talked and laughed over rums that were once produced by slaves on the island.
 I tasted it in the national dish: flying fish native to the waters around the island, stewed with tomato and onions.
 It’s served over cornmeal and okra cou-cou, similar to Southern grits—both inherited from banku, Ghana’s ubiquitous fermented cornmeal and cassava dumplings.
-When I ate the dish at Primo in St. Lawrence Gap, overlooking the Atlantic Ocean, I was experiencing, through these ingredients, the connection between all the places the transatlantic slave trade touched.
+When I ate the dish at Primo in St. Lawrence Gap, overlooking the Caribbean Sea, I was experiencing, through these ingredients, the connection between all the places the transatlantic slave trade touched.

 In the United States, as we continue to confront this country’s legacy of enslavement, I’ve thought often of Barbados and of the statue: It reminds me that it’s absolutely necessary to acknowledge our history and face it squarely, so that we don’t repeat it.
 Sure, you can visit the island for the (excellent) rum bars and beaches, but the true magic of Barbados lies in embracing its entire story.
 For me, a Black woman traveler, my next trip to the island will feel like a return in more ways than one.